danieldanielecki/FedEx-Test/README.md

 - :white_check_mark: Shouldn't contain user's first or last name

 5. :white_check_mark: Email validation (using Angular's validator and minor custom checks)
-6. :white_check_mark Send a POST request to [https://demo-api.now.sh/users](https://demo-api.now.sh/users) in a JSON such as
+6. :white_check_mark: Send a POST request to [https://demo-api.now.sh/users](https://demo-api.now.sh/users) in a JSON such as

 ```
 {